 Visit: Pay a visit to Penshurst Place not just for its beautiful garden, but the royal house too which is open until 27th October.
 Finish off your visit in the Garden Restaurant for a coffee and cake.

 Eat and drink: Once you've had your fill of Penshurst, recharge in The Bottlehouse Inn, an archetypal village pub with a varied and seasonally changing food menu and plenty of well-kept real ales and wine behind the bar.
 Make sure to bagsy a sunny spot outside in the summer or huddle in the sympathetically restored restaurant or bar in the winter months.

 Surrounded by hilly countryside, Wye makes for interesting walks that feature breathtaking views and the buildings in the village itself are steeped in history and intrigue.
 Explore the homely cottages and historic places including Wye College and the parish church.

 Visit: The River Stour can be seen from the bridge and offers opportunities to spot some wildlife.
 Also, don't miss the huge crown carved into the chalk on the nearby hillside.

-Eat and drink: Stop at the Kings Head on Church Street on a Sunday for a roast.
-There’s a choice of beef, pork, lamb, chicken, or roast vegetable and lentil wellington, all served with roast potatoes, cauliflower cheese, buttered seasonal greens, honey roast root vegetables, Yorkshire pudding and local ale gravy, phew!
-Just make sure you’re wearing your stretchy trousers.
+Eat and drink: Stop at The Kings Head on Church Street on a Sunday for a roast.
+There's a choice of beef, pork, lamb, chicken, or roast vegetable and lentil wellington, all served with roast potatoes, cauliflower cheese, buttered seasonal greens, honey roast root vegetables, Yorkshire pudding and local ale gravy.